septag/Junkyard/README.md

 Also, as I mentioned before, I do not intend to use any project generators like *CMake* or *premake* or things like that, at least for now.
 They complicate things and add extra maintenance cost.

 ### Setup.bat
-Unfortunately, There is a setup process involved.
+Unfortunately, There is a setup process involved on windows.
+Which is the main development and baking platform, so it needs more dependencies.
 Before start building, you should fetch some of the bigger dependencies mentioned above.
 And there is also the option to download and install required or optional SDKs and standalone tools.

 So first, you need to run `Setup.bat`.